-In 2012 Thomassen observed that edge-connectedness $1$ is sufficient for a graph to have a $p$-orientation modulo~$2$, however this edge-connectedness cannot guarantees that out-degrees are strictly more than zero even in graphs with large degrees. \begin{lem}{\rm(\cite{MR2885433})} {Let $G$ be a graph and let $p:V(G)\rightarrow Z_2$ be a mapping with $|E(G)|\stackrel{2}{\equiv}\sum_{v\in V(G)}p(v)$.
-If $G$ is connected, then $G$ has a $p$-orientation. }\end{lem} Here, we show that edge-connectedness $2$ is sufficient for a graph to have a $p$-orientation modulo~$2$, where out-degrees fall in predetermined short intervals. \begin{thm} {Let $G$ be a graph and let $p:V(G)\rightarrow Z_2$ be a mapping with $|E(G)|\stackrel{2}{\equiv}\sum_{v\in V(G)}p(v)$.
-If $G$ is $2$-edge-connected, then $G$ has a $p$-orientation such that for each vertex $v$,
+As we have stated above, edge-connectedness $1$ is sufficient for a graph to have a $p$-orientation modulo~$2$.
+Here, we show that edge-connectedness $2$ is sufficient for a graph to have a $p$-orientation modulo~$2$ in which out-degrees fall in predetermined short intervals. \begin{thm} {Let $G$ be a graph and let $p:V(G)\rightarrow Z_2$ be a mapping with $|E(G)|\stackrel{2}{\equiv}\sum_{v\in V(G)}p(v)$.
+If $G$ is $2$-edge-connected, then it has a $p$-orientation such that for each vertex $v$,